Create Greater Space Through Clever Design

 By: John Garcia | Date Posted: May 27, 2022

 One of the biggest challenges faced by growing families in London is the ever-increasing demand for space in their homes as the paraphernalia (and people) associated with family life take over.
+Not everyone wants to move â either due to financial constraints, being in the right catchment area for schools, or simply loving their current home.
+Create greater space.

-You might be sitting in chaos and wondering what on earth you can do to improve the space – thinking that every corner is utilized, and there is nowhere else to go.
+You might be sitting in chaos and wondering what on earth you can do to improve the space â thinking that every corner is utilized, and there is nowhere else to go.

 However, a fresh, trained pair of eyes will see the design and build opportunities that the untrained eye will never spot.

-Storage tackle the obvious first
+Storage â tackle the obvious first

-Type ‘clever storage ideas’ into Google and you will have access to literally thousands of solutions to suit any and every home and pocket.
+Type âclever storage ideasâ into Google and you will have access to literally thousands of solutions to suit any and every home and pocket.
 From remodeling the space under the stairs to adding partitions with pocket doors, to finding clever shelving systems for awkward spaces.

-Opening up your mind to better organization and storage could send you into a frenzy of ‘life laundering’ weekends when you start to finally sort out those piles of boxes in the attic and spare room and decide that you really no longer need that Moses basket that has sat unused for 10 years, completely overhaul how you organize your family paraphernalia.
+Opening up your mind to better organization and storage could send you into a frenzy of âlife launderingâ weekends when you start to finally sort out those piles of boxes in the attic and spare room and decide that you no longer need that Moses basket that has sat unused for 10 years, completely overhaul how you organize your family paraphernalia.

 Use clever glazing solutions

-An Oriel window, for example, is one that protrudes beyond the external wall (sometimes referred to as a bay window).
-A cleverly designed Oriel window can be manufactured to extend floor-to-ceiling height to create an almost ‘box-like extension to the rear of your house and allow you to ‘step’ into your garden for a true inside-outside experience.
+For example, an Oriel window, which protrudes beyond the external wall (sometimes referred to as a bay window), can be cleverly designed to extend from floor to ceiling.
+This creates an almost âbox-likeâ extension to the rear of your house, allowing you to âstepâ into your garden for a true inside-outside experience.
+While this may not be a massive reclamation of space, the additional glazing brings in extra light, giving the overall impression of more space and changing the roomâs focus.

 Internal glazing can also be used to replace solid doors and walls where appropriate, especially if you are looking to move to a more open-plan design of your interior, but still, need the convenience of being able to shut off rooms depending on who is using them at the time.